Alexander Mackenzie (politician): Early life

 Mackenzie was born on January 28, 1822, in Logierait, Perthshire, Scotland, the son of Mary Stewart (Fleming) and Alexander Mackenzie Sr. (born 1784) who were married in 1817.
 The site of his birthplace is known as Clais-'n-deoir (the Hollow of the Weeping), where families said their goodbyes as the convicted were led to nearby Gallows Hill.
 The house in which he was born was built by his father.
 He was the third of 10 boys, seven of whom survived infancy.
 Alexander Mackenzie Sr. was a carpenter and ship's joiner who had to move around frequently for work after the end of the Napoleonic Wars in 1815.
-Mackenzie's father died on March 7, 1836, and at the age of 13, Alexander Mackenzie Jr. was thus forced to end his formal education to help support his family.
-He apprenticed as a stonemason and met his future wife, Helen Neil, in Irvine, where her father was also a stonemason.
+Mackenzie's father died on March 7, 1836.
+Alexander Mackenzie Jr. was then forced to end his formal education at 13 years old to help support his family.
+He apprenticed as a stonemason and met his future wife, Helen Neil.
+They met in Irvine, where her father was also a stonemason.
 The Neils were Baptist and shortly thereafter, Mackenzie converted from Presbyterianism to Baptist beliefs.
-Together with the Neils, he immigrated to Canada in 1842 to seek a better life.
-Mackenzie's faith was to link him to the increasingly influential temperance cause, particularly strong in Canada West (Ontario) where he lived, a constituency of which he later represented in the House of Commons.
+In 1842, the couple and her family immigrated to Canada to seek a better life.
+Mackenzie's faith linked him to the increasingly influential temperance cause.
+The cause was particularly strong in Canada West (now Ontario) and this would become a constituency which he represented in the House of Commons.

-The Neils and Mackenzie settled in Kingston, Ontario.
+Mackenzie, Helen, and her family settled in Kingston, Canada West.
 The limestone in the area proved too hard for his stonemason tools, and not having money to buy new tools, Mackenzie took a job as a labourer constructing a building on Princess Street.
 The contractor on the job claimed financial difficulty, so Mackenzie accepted a promissory note for summer wages.
 The note later proved to be worthless.
 Subsequently, Mackenzie won a contract building a bomb-proof arch at Fort Henry.
 He later became a foreman on the construction of Kingston's four Martello Towers – Murney Tower, Fort Frederick, Cathcart Tower, and Shoal Tower.
 He was also a foreman on the construction of the Welland Canal and the Lachine Canal.
 While working on the Beauharnois Canal, a one-ton stone fell and crushed one of his legs.
 He recovered, but never regained the strength in that leg.